-Methods

-Study Patients
+Methods Study patients

-BrS patients who had recurrent implantable cardioverter-defibrillator (ICD) discharges from VF episodes were enrolled into the study.
-All patients provided written informed consent, which had been approved by the Internal Ethics Review Board.
+Patients with BrS who had recurrent implantable cardioverter-defibrillator (ICD) discharges due to ventricular fibrillation (VF) episodes were enrolled in the study.
+All patients provided written informed consent, which had been approved by the internal ethics review board.

-Study Protocol
+Study protocol

-The patients first underwent electroanatomical mapping of the BrS epicardial substrates using a ThermoCool catheter (Biosense Webster, Inc., Diamond Bar, CA) mapping/ablation catheters during sinus rhythm before and after ajmaline administration followed by electrophysiology studies including programmed stimulation for VF induction, as previously described.
-A subset of the study patients also underwent atrial pacing, either from the coronary sinus or high right atrium, with a decremental interval of 750, 600, 500, and 450 or 400 ms for 30 seconds or until Wenckebach periodicity or second-degree atrioventricular (AV) block occurred.
-During pacing, the mapping catheter was positioned at the RVOT substrate sites where fractionated EGM durations and late potentials were measured at baseline, pacing, and after ajmaline.
+Patients first underwent electroanatomic mapping of the BrS epicardial substrates by using a ThermoCool (Biosense Webster, Inc., Diamond Bar, CA) mapping/ablation catheters during sinus rhythm before and after ajmaline administration followed by electrophysiology studies including programmed stimulation for VF induction, as previously described.3 A subset of study patients also underwent atrial pacing, either from the coronary sinus or from the high right atrium, with a decremental interval of 750, 600, 500, and 450 or 400 ms for 30 seconds or until Wenckebach periodicity or second-degree atrioventricular block occurred.
+During pacing, the mapping catheter was positioned at the RVOT substrate sites where fractionated EGM durations and late potentials were measured at baseline, during pacing, and after ajmaline administration.

-When non-invasive ECG imaging (ECGI; CardioInsight System, Medtronic, Inc., Minneapolis, MN) became available in our institutions, we added ECGI mapping for the arrhythmogenic substrates in our study protocol during baseline and after ajmaline infusion.
+When noninvasive electrocardiogram imaging (ECGI; CardioInsight System, Medtronic, Inc., Minneapolis, MN) became available in our institutions, we added ECGI mapping for the arrhythmogenic substrates in our study protocol at baseline and after ajmaline administration.